RobertoMantas/SABER_analysis/README.md

 There are two ways of downloading the data:

-* Having one connection downaloading all at once.
+* Having one connection downloading all at once.
 But it would take over a month to do it.

-* Taking into account that you cant have more than two simultanous connections, my recomendation is to download it by years.
+* Taking into account that you can't have more than two simultanous connections, my recomendation is to download it by years.
 You can use different servers at the same time.
 (The web server and Lancelot at the same time).
 Downloading 4 years at a time.
 Example: wget -r ftp://anonymous:@saber.gats-inc.com/Version2_0/Level2A/2003

 Page to know about SABER: http://saber.gats-inc.com/